 - Out of the Money – This is a term used when the current market price is below the exercise price.
 If it’s “out of the money,” the option has no current value.

-Employee Stock Options Offer a “Free Look”
+Employee Stock Options a Chance to Participate

 Because of this no-up-front-cost benefit, you could say employee stock options are a risk-free investment, one that may allow you the free upside of an appreciating stock price.

 Let’s assume that your employer offered you 10,000 shares of XYZ stock with a grant price of $1.00 per share.
-In most cases, no cash exchanges hands and no tax consequences are triggered when your employer provides these options.
+In most cases, no cash exchanges hands, and no tax consequences are triggered when your employer provides these options.

 Over time, the prevailing stock price will move with the markets.
 Should the market price of the stock fall below $1.00 per share, you wouldn’t exercise the option to buy your shares.
 Why pay $1.00 for a share of stock when you can go buy it somewhere else for less?